Hits Radio Pride

 Hits Radio Pride is a national digital radio station owned and operated by Bauer as part of the Hits Radio network.
 It broadcasts across the United Kingdom.
 It was launched on 28 August 2020 as a pop up Pride station focusing on music for the LGBT community.

-The station was sponsored by Cooperative Bank for an initial run of 6 months.
+The station was sponsored by The Co-operative Bank for an initial run of 6 months.
 Additional content is produced by Reform Radio, as part of a grant awarded by the Audio Content Fund.
 Tough Talks’; is an 'intimate conversations between contributors from the LGBTQ+ community reflecting on the struggles that they face within society.'

 Hits Radio Pride also works with LGBT+ helpline Switchboard (UK) to promote support services.

 History

 On 29 July 2020, Bauer announced it was to launch a spinoff pop-up station under the Hits Radio brand.